jhipster/jhipster-dotnetcore/docs/Features/heroku.md

 ## Limitations

-Only monolithic deploys are supported.
+Only monolithic deploys are supported at the moment.